Troubleshooting issues while adding an MS SQL Monitor

 2. ping <hostname_or_ip> - This command is used to test the connectivity between your computer and a specified host or IP address.

-If nslookup and ping commands fail to resolve, ask the user to resolve the DNS or network connectivity issue.
+If the nslookup and ping commands fail to resolve, ask the user to resolve the DNS or network connectivity issue.
 After resolving these issues, ask them to try adding the MS SQL monitor in Applications Manager with the correct details.

 3. Check if the port can be accessed via telnet from the Applications Manager machine.